cispa/hammulator/README.md

 For that you need full system emulation.
 Syscall emulation requires minimal setup, therefore it is the suggested method to proceed for becoming familiar with Hammulator.

+Note [this issue](https://github.com/cispa/hammulator/issues/1) when you encounter problems in this section specifying that something is wrong with performance counters.

 ## Syscall emulation

 Syscall emulation can directly be used through the `se.sh` script: